charlax/antipatterns/code-antipatterns.md

 Opaque function arguments
 -------------------------

-A few variants of what I consider bad code:
+A few variants of what I consider code that is difficult to debug:

 ```python
 def create(toaster_params):